Adi-19/Transfer-Learning-on-VGG16/README.md

 It was used to win the ILSVR (ImageNet) competition in 2014

-The unique thing about VGG16 is that instead of having a large number of hyper-parameter they focused on having convolution layers of 3x3 filter with a stride 1
+The unique thing about VGG16 is that instead of having a large number of hyper-parameter they focused on having convolution layers of 3x3 filter with a stride 1.

+It always uses same padding and maxpool layer of 2x2 filter of stride 2.

+It follows this arrangement of convolution and max pool layers consistently throughout the whole architecture.
+In the end it has 2 FC(fully connected layers) followed by a softmax for output.